Seniagin/react-hmr-starter/README.md

 npm i
 npm start
 ```
-you can add your components at react/ folder
+you can add your components at react/ folder2